This article was updated on September 5, 2018.

 Remaining compliant with tax and employment laws is a priority for any business, and even more so if your organization is a global entity.
-According to a study from Ernst & Young (EY), 68% of global organizations surveyed "do not have a formal payroll tax and social security compliance risk control framework" despite having to navigate a complicated mix of international tax and labor regulations.
+According to EY, 68 percent of global organizations surveyed "do not have a formal payroll tax and social security compliance risk control framework" despite having to navigate a complicated mix of international tax and labor regulations.

 General HR and Payroll Compliance Issues